natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tu-2S-44%20(China).md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
+Built for speed in a level flight, the Chinese Tu-2S-44 performs reasonably well at low altitude (below 4000 m).
+The plane can reach its top speed of 547 km/h relatively quickly in a shallow dive, and even capable of reaching 720 km/h in a steep dive.
+At an altitude above 4000 m, the Tu-2 engine's WEP will stop working, resulting into deteriorating flight performance, as such, it is best used the plane in its intended role; as a fast bomber or even dive bomber when needed.

+Due to its high wing and dual tail design, the Tu-2 will often struggle to maintains its energy when its nose were leveled, and that an extra lift will often gets in the way while the plane tries to roll and turn, thus significantly hampers its maneuverability.
+Though, at lower speed of around 300 - 450 km/h, the Tu-2 can be handled with relative ease, which will help you into lining up your 20 mm autocannons on ground targets.
 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics
 ! colspan="2" | Max Speed<br>(km/h at 7,300 m)